-The initial base salaries for our executive officers, including the Named Executive Officers, are established through arm's-length negotiation at the time of hire, taking into account each individual's qualifications, experience and prior salary history, and prevailing market compensation for similar roles among the companies in the Peer Group and from the survey data of similarly sized companies in the Internet industry based in the San Francisco Bay Area.
+The initial base salaries for our executive officers, including our Named Executive Officers, are established through arm's-length negotiation at the time of hire, taking into account each individual's qualifications, experience and prior salary history, and prevailing market compensation for similar roles among the companies in the Peer Group and from the survey data of similarly sized companies in the technology industry.
 Thereafter, the base salaries of our executive officers are reviewed annually by the Compensation Committee, with significant input from our Chief Executive Officer (except with respect to his own base salary) to determine whether any adjustment is warranted.
 Base salaries are also reviewed in the case of promotions or other significant changes in responsibility.

 In determining a base salary adjustment, the Compensation Committee considers several factors, including the Company's overall performance, an executive officer's relative job scope and impact in the Company, individual performance history, prior and anticipated future contributions to the Company, anticipated increase in responsibilities, length of time each individual has been employed with the Company, retention incentives, prior experience and an analysis of competitive market data (including the base salary practices of the Peer Group and the survey data).
 The Compensation Committee may also take into account the executive officer's current base salary, equity ownership, and internal pay equity (i.e., the amounts paid to the executive officer's peers inside the Company for comparable positions).
-We also draw upon the experience of members of the Compensation Committee with other companies.
+The Compensation Committee also draws upon the experience of its members with other companies.

-In June 2016, the Compensation Committee reviewed the base salaries of our executive officers, including the Named Executive Officers, for fiscal year 2017.
-The Compensation Committee reviewed salary data derived from the Peer Group and summary cash compensation data from Compensia's proprietary database for positions comparable to those of the executive officers at Internet companies with revenues of between \$100.0 million and \$500.0 million in the San Francisco Bay Area.
+In June 2017, the Compensation Committee reviewed the base salaries of our executive officers, including our Named Executive Officers, for fiscal year 2018.
+The Compensation Committee reviewed salary data derived from the Peer Group and summary cash compensation data from Compensia's proprietary database for positions comparable to those of the executive officers at technology companies with revenues of between \$100.0 million and \$500.0 million.

-After reviewing input from Compensia and taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own base salary), the Compensation Committee determined that, using the factors described above, the base salaries of the Named Executive Officers would not be increased other than for Mr. Wong for fiscal year 2017 as set forth below:
+After reviewing input from Compensia and taking into consideration the recommendations of our Chief Executive Officer (except with respect to his own base salary), the Compensation Committee determined that, based on the factors described above, the base salaries of the Named Executive Officers would be increased other than for Mr. Valenti for fiscal year 2018 as set forth below:

-Named Executive Officer Fiscal Year 2016 Annual Base Salary (\$) Fiscal Year 2017 Annual Base Salary (\$) Percent Change (%)
+Named Executive Officer Fiscal Year 2017 Annual Base Salary (\$) Fiscal Year 2018 Annual Base Salary (\$) Percent Change

 Douglas Valenti 540,750 540,750 0

-Gregory Wong 307,000 337,000 $9.8^{(1)}$
+Gregory Wong 337,000 353,000 4.7

-Nina Bhanap 377,000 377,000 0
+Nina Bhanap 377,000 393,000 4.2

-Martin J. Collins 312,000 312,000 0
+Brett Moses 252,500 273,000 $8.1^{(1)}$

-Tim Stevens 0 320,000 N/A
+Andreja Stevanovic 287,500 309,000 $7.5^{(1)}$